About Me

 About My Services

 I have been practicing in the field of psychology for more than two decades and obtained my license to practice independently in 2003.
 Over the years, I have obtained a wide range of experience in the field of mental health.
 I have worked with the elementary school population, juvenile delinquents, veterans, the elderly and military service members and their families.
 I have conducted research on the effectiveness of mental health treatment in a community mental health setting.
-I have also authored countless articles relevant to both military and civilian populations, as well as a book, Fix Your Freaking Marriage: Practical Tips to Just Start Somewhere.
+I have also authored countless articles relevant to both military and civilian populations, as well as books on marriage, perimenopause and betrayal.
 I have lectured to medical and mental health providers at various hospitals and other agencies.
 I have also supervised doctoral psychology students as part of my private practice.

 All of these experiences have cultivated in me a desire to work with a variety of individuals, couples and families from all walks of life and with a wide range of physical and psychological challenges.
 I find my work to be very rewarding, and I am always honored when someone trusts me enough to be open, honest and brave enough to share his or her life story and allow me to help in the journey to improved psychological functioning and a greater quality of life.